-TAMUG Mission Statement: Texas A&M University at Galveston is a special-purpose institution of higher education for undergraduate and graduate instruction in marine and maritime studies in science, engineering and business and for research and public service related to the general field of marine resources.
+Texas A&M University Galveston Campus is a special-purpose institution of higher education for undergraduate and graduate instruction in marine and maritime studies in science, engineering and business and for research and public service related to the general field of marine resources.
 The institution is under the management and control of the Board of Regents of The Texas A&M University System, with degrees offered under the name and authority of Texas A&M University at College Station.

-Accreditation: Texas A&M University is fully accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
-As a branch campus, Texas A&M University at Galveston is included in that process.
-Maritime Systems Engineering (MASE) is accredited by the Engineering Accreditation Commission and Marine Engineering Technology (MARR) is accredited by the Engineering Technology Accreditation Commission, both of the Accreditation Board for Engineering and Technology
+Texas A&M University is fully accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC).
+As a branch campus, Texas A&M University Galveston Campus is included in that process.
+Offshore and Coastal Systems Engineering (OCSE) is accredited by the Engineering Accreditation Commission and Marine Engineering Technology (MARR) is accredited by the Engineering Technology Accreditation Commission, both of the Accreditation Board for Engineering and Technology.

 Ocean voyages, sailing in Galveston Bay, beachfront experiments and independent study complement the rigorous classroom experience at our island campus.